 You can quickly and easily set up meetings and events as well as check the availability of your colleagues for potential meetings by using Google Apps or Exchange.

 Verdict: Calendar is a rookie on the calendar market, but it has already attracted a lot of attention with some of its unique functions.
 It works as a web-app for iOS and Android devices.

 Its most notable feature is the built-in AI.
 It not only studies your contacts, schedule, and tasks but also helps you plan and organize meetings according to the available time slots.
 The app also provides an analytical breakdown of your meetings, giving you a clear understanding of how you can use your time more productively.

-The app’s synchronization with other calendar apps deserves a separate mention, as you can integrate it with software like Apple Calendar and Google Calendar.
+The app’s synchronization with Trafft calendar apps and similar programs deserves a separate mention, as you can integrate it with software like Apple Calendar and Google Calendar.
 This way you can control all your calendars in one place.